etan675/chess/README.md

-Browser chess game, quick and easy way to practice chess by yourself!
+Play chess in the browser, quick and easy way to practice!

 https://etan675.github.io/chess

-Notes:

-- Only works in browser
+Description:

+- Static site, no backend state
-- Built with React and Tailwindcss
+- Built with JavaScript, React, and Tailwind
-- No libraries

-todo features:
+Todo:

-- persist in local storage
+- Persist game state in local storage
-- pawn promotion
-- en passant
-- undo/redo
+- Undo/redo